andyzhangx/demo/acs-engine/README.md

 ```

 ### Change `/var/lib/docker` to `/mnt` which has 100GB disk space
+**Attention**:
+Before stopping your container data, you need to make sure there is no important running containers on your host, in k8s, you could run `kubectl drain NODE-NAME` to move all pods to other nodes.

 1. Move docker data in `/var/lib/docker` to `/mnt`
 ```
 sudo service docker stop